cvmilo0/langgraph-RAG-expert/README.md

 ## Main Features 🌟

-- **Documentation Crawler**: Automatically crawls and processes official LangGraph documentation
+- **Documentation Crawler**: Automatically crawls and processes official LangGraph documentation using crawl4ai
 - **RAG (Retrieval Augmented Generation)**: Uses embeddings and semantic search to provide accurate answers
 - **Streamlit User Interface**: Intuitive chat interface to interact with the assistant
 - **Asynchronous Processing**: Efficient implementation using asyncio for concurrent operations
+- **Powered by crawl4ai**: Utilizes the crawl4ai library for efficient and reliable web crawling

 ## Requirements 📋